thuy0605/SSF-project/README.md

 ## User stories:

-- As a user, I want ChatBoxAI to have a user-friendly interface that is easy to navigate and understand.
 - As a user I want to register my account  to use the ChatBoxAI app
 - As a user I want to login to use the ChatBoxAI app
 - As a user I want to go back to register page to create my account